mike8790/olympic_proj/README.md

 Expand beyond simple correlation analyses and descriptive statistics - perhaps multivariate regression Transfer data from multiple CSVs to a SQL database

+Missing data from worldbank lists-
+From nominal GDP and population list = Taiwan (Chinese Taipei)

 ** Because of different naming conventions - certain countries I have decided on using a specific name, whenever I extract new CSV etc I will manually adapt these.
 Largely tried to keep countries to single word - so if prefixes or suffixes e.g.